graphhopper/graphhopper/docs/core/quickstart-from-source.md

 Raspberry Pi usage is also possible.
 Have a look into this [blog post](https://karussell.wordpress.com/2014/01/09/road-routing-on-raspberry-pi-with-graphhopper/).

+## Contribute

+See this [contributing guide](https://github.com/graphhopper/graphhopper/blob/master/.github/CONTRIBUTING.md) on how to contribute.

 ## Technical Details

 Have a look in the more [technical documentation](./technical.md) or the [low level API](./low-level-api.md).